whitejacket88/change-kali-login-wallpaper-2024/README.md

  1. **Run the Script**:
 - Run the script with Python 3.
-You may need to provide executable permissions to the script, or you can run it directly: sudo chmod +x /path/to/change-login-wallpaper.py python3 change-login-wallpaper.py
+You may need to provide executable permissions to the script, or you can run it directly:
+└─# sudo chmod +x /path/to/change-login-wallpaper.py
+└─# python3 change-login-wallpaper.py

  2. **Select a Wallpaper**:
 - Click on the "Select Wallpaper Image" button.
 - A file dialog will open, starting in your **home directory**.
 From here, you can browse and select an image file.
 The supported formats are PNG, JPG, and JPEG.
-- Note: Hidden directories will not be shown in the file selection dialog unless manually toggled.
+- Note: Hidden directories will be shown in the file selection dialog, just ignore them.

  3. **Provide Sudo Password**:
 - After selecting an image, the script will prompt you to enter your `sudo` password.
 This is required because modifying the login screen background requires root privileges.